world-wide-weights/wwweights/backend/command/README.md

 ```sh
 npm run test:e2e
 ```
-This message was solely created to make sure that the beuti
+This message was solely created to make sure that the beutif